thecheeseman/zombies_v5_r13/README.md

 #### Revision 13.07
 #### 03/04/16

+    * Increase Last Hunter's health by +250
+    * Increased M1Carbine's max ammo
+    # Fixed a bug where if someone had a special skin, it would be overridden by the default last hunter skin
+    * Lasthunter now has updated moveSpeedScale
+    # Forgot to remove some debug prints, so those are gone now
     * Upped dynamic timelimit from 12 -> 16 max players to encourage more hunter wins
     + Added Indy's chat commands system
     # Fixed a bug with getBest() function